Law enforcement by country: Mexico

+Police forces in Mexico are classified by their jurisdiction and authority into federal, state and municipal forces.
+Mexico's law enforcement agencies include the National Guard as main federal law enforcement authority, and independent state and municipal police forces.

+Within these categories, there is also a division between agencies according to their nature as "preventive" police (the uniformed agents in charge of crime prevention and compliance with administrative regulations, such as the Mexico City Police), or Investigative agencies (sometimes called "ministerial police").
+The last ones obey the authority of the prosecutor's offices (for example, the Attorney General's Office at federal level), while the others depend directly on the executive power at federal, state or municipal level.

+Moldova

+Moldova has two national police forces, both under the authority of the Ministry of Internal Affairs.
+The General Police Inspectorate is the primary civilian police agency with authority over the entire country, in close cooperation with municipal police departments.
+The country also has a gendarmerie force, the Trupele de Carabinieri (lit.
+"Carabinier Troops").

 Morocco

 The Moroccan police is called Sûreté Nationale.
 The force is tasked with upholding the law and public order.
 It works alongside the Royal Moroccan Gendarmerie, the Gendarmerie body of the Royal Moroccan Armed Forces.

 Myanmar

 The Myanmar Police Force, which is overseen by the Ministry of Home Affairs, is the national police force of Myanmar.
 It is divided into State and Divisional Police Forces, which have District Police and Township Police forces under their jurisdiction.
 There are 16 combat police battalions that carry out general security duties, and 26 Anti-Narcotic Task Forces.

 Nauru

 The Nauru Police Force is the single police agency, responsible for all law enforcement and internal security tasks.

 Netherlands

-The Dutch national police is a government agency charged with upholding the law and public order and providing aid.
+The Dutch National Police is a government agency charged with upholding the law, public order, and providing aid.
 It is also the investigation service for the Attorney General of the Judiciary.
-The current chief of Dutch Police is Henk van Essen.
-Police duties at airports are provided by the Koninklijke Marechaussee (Royal Military Constabulary), together with Private security companies.
-Local laws, or "Quality of life" issues are enforced by municipal enforcement officers (Handhaving).
-These officers, together with foresters, public transport security personnel, attendance officers and social detectives have special enforcement status (Buitengewoon Opsporings Ambtenaar or Extraordinary Investigating Officer) which allows them to issue fines, detain people or make arrests.
-Their so-called police powers are limited, and they often have the power to use force and handcuffs but do generally not carry any form of weapon.
+The national police are made up of ten regional units and two national ones, one for expertise and operations, the other for investigation and intervention.
+In addition, supporting divisions of the national police include the Police Services Center, Police Academy, and National Dispatch Center Cooperation.
+The current chief of the Dutch Police is Janny Knol.
+Police duties at airports, borders, and royal residences are provided by the Royal Marechaussee (Gendarmerie), together with Private security companies for airports.
+Local laws, codes, parking, and "Quality of life" issues are enforced by municipal enforcement officers (Handhaving).
+These officers, together with park rangers, public transport security personnel, and attendance officers have special enforcement officer status (Buitengewoon Opsporings Ambtenaar or Extraordinary Investigating Officer) which allows them to issue fines, detain people, and make arrests.
+Their policing powers are limited, though they often have the power to use force and handcuffs but generally only carry less-lethal weapons, like batons and pepper spray.